 For health concerns, you can of course see you own GP.
-All GPs in London also have access to the confidential services of the Practitioner Health Programme.
+All GPs in London also have access to the confidential services of Practitioner Health

 What Happens If a Trainee Does Not Make the Expected Educational Progress?

 The GP School will seek to identify educational concerns as early in training as possible, so specific support can be given.
 Any trainee who thinks they may be struggling should discuss this with their local educators.